Board, Staff & Volunteers

 Lorrie Shank, Vice-President of External Affairs

 Lorrie continues to be a leader in the deaf community by being involved with Olathe Club of the Deaf and Kansas Association of the Deaf.

 Lorrie was born in Kansas City, Kansas and grew up in Illinois during most of her childhood.
 She graduated from Wisconsin School for the Deaf and received her Bachelors degree in Mathematics from Gallaudet University.
 She moved back to Kansas with her family in 1988.

-Lorrie is President for Kansas Association of the Deaf after being Treasurer for 8 years, President for Olathe Club of the Deaf, and Board member on Kansas School for the Deaf Endowment Association.
+Lorrie is also Kansas Association of the Deaf Treasurer, President for Olathe Club of the Deaf, and Board member on Kansas School for the Deaf Endowment Association.